Responsible Executive Authority

 This procedure lists steps to take when turning in or reporting lost property.
 This procedure also describes action taken for locker contents.

-Public Safety is the official repository for lost and found property on the 30th Ave Campus.
+Public Safety is the official repository for lost and found property on the main campus at 4000 E. 30th Ave. in Eugene.

-Outreach locations (DTC, Florence & Cottage Grove) are the official repositories for their campuses.
-Persons finding lost items on these campus shall turn them in at the designated location.
-All other requirements of this procedure shall still be in effect
+Downtown Center – Academic, Flight Technology, the Florence Center & the Cottage Grove Center have alternate official repositories at their respective locations.
+Persons who find lost items at locations other than the main campus shall turn them in at the appropriate location.
+All other requirements of this procedure shall still be in effect.

-When possible, Public Safety will contact the owner and notify them that the lost property has been turned in – e.g. a lost property form on file, a name and address in a text book, identification in a back pack, etc. For items with a presumed value greater than $100, a notice will be mailed to the last known address of the owner.
+Whenever possible, Public Safety will notify the owner that lost property has been received.
+Officers will use available information, such as entries in the “Lost and Found” log book, as well as names and addresses or identification in books, backpacks, or other items.
+For items with a presumed value greater than $100, a notice will be mailed to the last known address of the owner.

 Found property will be held as follows: